anoma/vamp-ir/README.md

     ```
   - For first iteration: do something naive here, allocate a `poly_gate_2`
     for each internal multiplication and addition.
-5. Circuit synthesis
+5. Circuit synthesis (proof-of-concept done in `synth.rs`)
   - At this point the AST contains only gate constraint statements on
     explicitly named wires.
   - First, we need to obtain the metadata for the circuit from the AST
     - Names of PI wires
     - Names of output wires (wires that are output of custom gates)
-    - Names of non-output witness wires
+    - Names of non-output witness wires (and how they are derived from other
-    - At this point we can instantiate Plonk circuit struct in rust, specifying
-      all PI wires and non-output witness wires.
+      wires in terms of arithmetic expressions and built-in gates)
   - Second, to synth the circuit, we simply walk the AST and call the corresponding Plonk functions.
+  - Finally, metadata and output of `plonk-core` (prover key and verifier data) is returned as output.

 ## TODO